December 28, 2024

 Nenana Ice Classic

 The Nenana Ice Classic is a contest that involves guessing the exact date and time the ice on the Tanana River will break up in the spring.
 Make a quick stop by the Nenana Ice Classic Office, an hour southwest of Fairbanks, to learn about the history of the event and submit your guess.
-For some reason it’s really difficult to find historical data of the event on the internet, so I’ll just tell you that the ice usually breaks between April 20-May 20 and roughly between noon-7pm Alaska Standard Time.
+For some reason it’s really difficult to find historical data of the event on the internet, so I’ve attached below a copy of the calendar they gave me in person.
+You can see that the ice usually breaks between April 20-May 20 and roughly between noon-7pm Alaska Standard Time.
 Of course there have been some outlier years, so gamble with your gut.
 You can submit as many guesses as you’d like at $3 per guess.

 University of Alaska Museum of the North